 Finding a phenobarbital rehab center that aligns with your goals and needs is crucial to the success of your phenobarbital addiction treatment.
 It is understandable that you would want to enter treatment as soon as you recognize that you have an addiction to phenobarbital.
 However, entering the wrong treatment program can have a negative effect on your progress.
 Spend a little time researching your options and choose the facility that fits your needs.

-A great way to start your search is to call our toll-free hotline at 1-800-928-9139.
-Our operators are available 24 hours a day, seven days a week to answer questions and provide referrals.
+A great way to start your search is to call our toll-free hotline at 1-888-287-0471 Who Answers? .
+Our operators are available 24 hours a day, seven days a week to answer questions you have about treatment.
 If you prefer, you can also contact us by email.

 If possible, talk to someone who can provide useful feedback about your treatment options.
 People who are under the influence of drugs are often limited in their capacity to make good decisions.
 Obtaining the assistance of a sober person who loves you and only wants the best for you is a great way to ensure you get the phenobarbital addiction treatment you need to achieve and maintain sobriety.